zodiac-signs-in-japanese

 Negative attributes: stubborn, overly critical

-A Dog individual may be cautious in forming relationships, but once a bond is made it will be cherished.
+A Dog individual may be cautious when forming relationships, but once they manage to create a bond, they will cherish it to the best of their ability.
 The Dog may struggle with giving or taking criticism, and their occasional obstinacy can make them difficult to deal with at times.

 Positive attributes: self-empowered, honest, humble